bluechipcode/fetchbhavcopy/README.md

   -d DUMP_DIR, --dump-dir DUMP_DIR
-                        Directory to dump the files to (default: dumps/bhavcopy) -a, --fetch-all       Download from start of history (default: False) -l, --log-to-file     Enable verbose logging to log file (default: False) -p, --print-data      Print table of preconfigured data for all known sources (default: False) -s START_DATE, --start-date START_DATE
+                        Directory to dump the files to (default: dumps/bhavcopy) -a, --fetch-all       Download from start of history (default: False) -r, --retry           Delete not found data and retry to download all files again (default: False) -l, --log-to-file     Enable verbose logging to log file (default: False) -p, --print-data      Print table of preconfigured data for all known sources (default: False) -t, --use-threads     Fetch the data using multiple threads (default: False) -s START_DATE, --start-date START_DATE
                         Specify a starting date
                         Any valid year can be specified, but actual year used depends on data available